Skip to main content

 No. The MT14 does not require any external calibration or cleaning.
 Some of the internal components are designed to be self-calibrated and also have cleaning routines.
 Below is the breakdown on a metric basis:

-1. Temperature/Humidity - Same component used in MT10 and that doesn't require any calibration.
+1. Temperature/Humidity - Same component used in MT10 which doesn't require any calibration.

-2. Total Volatile Organic Compound (TVOC) - This component has a self-calibrating mechanism which essentially "learns" the environment it is installed in.
-Upon 1st boot (from box), the refinement period may last up to 48 hours.
-This refinement period is ran every time the sensor is rebooted but it usually lasts a few hours (1st boot has the longest period).
+2. Total Volatile Organic Compound (TVOC) - This component has a self-calibrating mechanism which "learns" the environment it is installed in.
+Upon the first boot (immediately after unboxing the sensor for the first time), the refinement period lasts up to 48 hours.
+This refinement period is run for every subsequent reboot, though it lasts only a few hours.

 During the TVOC Refinement Period, the readings may not be accurate as the sensor is still calibrating the baseline metrics.

 3. PM2.5 - The PM2.5 component doesn't require any calibration.
-However, it does have a cleaning mechanism which essentially ramps up the fan at the bottom of the device at full speed to blow out any dust that has accumulated on the sensor.
+However, it does have a cleaning mechanism which increases the fan at the bottom of the device to eject any dust that has accumulated in the sensor.
 The routine runs every 72 hours.

-For best results, it is highly recommended that the device is installed with the vents facing down to assist with both calibration and cleaning routines.
+For best results, it is highly recommended to install the device with vents facing down to assist with both calibration and cleaning routines.

 What part of the MT12 is capable of detecting water?